posthtml/posthtml-rename-attrs/README.md

-# posthtml-extend-attrs
+# posthtml-rename-tags

-PostHTMLExtendAttrs is plugin for [PostHTML](https://github.com/posthtml/posthtml).
-It extend HTML attrs with new attrs and data.
+PostHTMLRenameTags is plugin for [PostHTML](https://github.com/posthtml/posthtml).
+It replace HTML tags with new tag.

 ## Usage